Multivariate Quadratic Transformations and the Interpolation Kernel: The interpolation kernel

 As noted above, if $c=q^{-1/2}$, the integral equation for interpolation functions has the same right-hand side as a known difference equation.
 This extends to the following difference analogue of the braid relation.

 \begin{prop} The interpolation function satisfies the generalized eigenvalue equation

 \end{prop}

-\begin{proof} It suffices to prove this for the formal kernel, and thus when $\vec{y}$ is specialized to a partition; this is simply \cite[(3.34)]{bctheta}. \end{proof}
+\begin{proof} It suffices to prove this for the formal kernel, and thus when $\vec{y}$ is specialized to a~partition; this is simply \cite[equation~(3.34)]{bctheta}. \end{proof}

-\begin{rem} This can also be proved by induction using the integral representation, together with the special case $c=\sqrt{t}$ of the commutation relation below (see \cite[Thm.
-7.9]{xforms} for a direct proof).
+\begin{rem} This can also be proved by induction using the integral representation, together with the special case $c=\sqrt{t}$ of Proposition~\ref{prop:diff_comm} below (see \cite[Theorem~7.9]{xforms} for a direct proof).
 One can also show that for $0<\ord(c)<1/2$ or generic $c$ of order $1/2$, $\cK^{(n)}_c(\vec{x};\vec{y};t;p,q)$ is determined up to a factor independent of $\vec{x}$ by the fact that

 is independent of $v$, together with the existence of a formal expansion.
-Indeed, by Lemma \ref{lem:diff_uniq} below the limit of the equation as $p\to 0$ has no nonconstant solutions, and thus any solution of this system of equations becomes constant in that limit; it follows (essentialy by Nakayama's Lemma) that any two nonzero solutions are proportional.
+Indeed, by Lemma~\ref{lem:diff_uniq} below the limit of the equation as $p\to 0$ has no nonconstant solutions, and thus any solution of this system of equations becomes constant in that limit; it follows that any two nonzero solutions are proportional.
+(This is essentially Nakayama's lemma: any nonzero solution must have constant leading coefficient, and thus we can repeatedly subtract constant multiples of a~fixed solution to make the other solution have valuation as small as we would like; i.e., expressing that other solution as a formal limit of constant multiples of the fixed solution.)
 This would allow one to develop most of the theory of the interpolation kernel without using interpolation functions, though of course not the Cauchy-type series expression itself (which plays a crucial role in constructing the symmetric function variant of the formal kernel). \end{rem}

-If we view this formally as the special case $(c,d)\mapsto (q^{-1/2},q^{1/2}c)$ of the braid relation, then we immediately find that we obtain corresponding special cases of the Bailey transformation and the commutation relation.
-(We can also obtain identities involving difference operators alone, but postpone consideration of those to Section \ref{sec:formal_diffs}.)
+If we view this formally as the special case $(c,d)\mapsto \big(q^{-1/2},q^{1/2}c\big)$ of the braid relation, then we immediately find that we obtain corresponding special cases of the Bailey transformation and the commutation relation.
+(We can also obtain identities involving difference operators alone, but postpone consideration of those to Section~\ref{section4}.)
 For the Bailey transformation, we have the following.

 \begin{prop} Let $v_0$, $v_1$, $w_0$, $w_1$, $c$, $u$ be parameters such that $u^2=v_0v_1c^2/pq=pq^2/w_0w_1$.
 Then

 \end{prop}

 The commutation relation becomes the following identity.